INDIANAPOLIS – While much of society hopes for a long-lasting, healthy life, Bernice Bohannon has lived it.

 “Laughter and love everybody,” said Bohannon, who is said to be perfectly healthy and takes no medication.

 She recently lived out that mantra during her 107th birthday party held at The Garrison Restaurant located on The Fort Golf Resort on Indy’s northeast side.
 Her official birthday is March 14.

-Bohannon’s lifespan has covered major events like the prohibition era, Pearl Harbor, the 1945 atomic bomb on Japan, the Holocaust, civil rights movement, the Cold, Korean and Gulf wars, among several others - she’s seen it all.
+Bohannon’s lifespan has covered major events like the prohibition era, Pearl Harbor, the 1945 atomic bomb on Japan, the Holocaust, the civil rights movement, the Cold, Korean, and Gulf wars, among several others - she’s seen it all.

 Born in 1910 in Kentucky as the youngest of three brothers and seven sisters, Bohannon was married at the age of 16 to her childhood sweetheart for 53 years.